The Edna Farnsworth Grave

 The Mystery that is Edna Farnsworth

 There are three versions of how a woman known as Edna Farnsworth came to live in Victoria.
-The earliest known record is July 26, 1888 in the San Francisco Examiner.
-The article called ā€œA Scarlet Bride,ā€ introduced San Francisco resident George Farnsworth as: ā€œa young man, apparently 28 years of age, possessed of good looks, and with a dignified manner and of good repute.ā€ The piece also noted that George was having financial difficulty and had a plan to defraud his wealthy brother.
-He put his scheme into effect not long after he became acquainted with Ada Winants who was described as a woman of ā€œill repute.ā€ Aware of his plan, Ada agreed to participate.
+The earliest known record appeared on July 26, 1888, in the San Francisco Examiner.
+The article, “A Scarlet Bride,” introduced San Francisco resident George Farnsworth as “a young man, apparently 28 years of age, possessed of good looks, and with a dignified manner and of good repute.”
+It also noted that George was in financial difficulty and had devised a plan to defraud his wealthy brother.
+He put the scheme into effect soon after becoming acquainted with Ada Winants, who was described as “a woman of ill repute.”
+Aware of his plan, Ada agreed to participate.
 The paper reported that both parties were sober when they went to the notary.
-A legal marriage contract was drawn up and signed at the home of the notary Lee D. Craig at 11 pm on July 19th, 1888.
+A legal marriage contract was drawn up and signed at the home of the notary, Lee D. Craig, at 11 p.m. on July 19, 1888.
 Thereafter, Ada took the name Edna Farnsworth.
-George’s plan was to ransom his family name and reputation by promising his brother to divorce his new bride for a sum of money.
-George assured Edna what he would use the ransomed funds to take her to another city so they could start a life together as husband and wife.
+George’s plan was to ransom his family name and reputation by promising his brother that he would divorce his new bride for a sum of money.
+George assured Edna that he would use the money to take her to another city, where they could begin a life together as husband and wife.

 The second version was also published in the San Francisco Examiner.
-Just over a year later on June 25,1889, an entirely different story emerged.
-An article titled ā€œEdna Bruton’s Deathā€ portrayed Edna as the temptress who after knowing George Farnsworth for a short while ā€œset to work to make him drunk while she remained sober.ā€ While he was in a state of complete drunkenness, Edna convinced George to legally marry her.
-Late that night Edna took George to the home of notary Lee D. Craig so that a legal marriage could take place.
-After the ceremony Edna took Farnsworth as her last name.
-George moved in with Edna.
-After about a week, George tried to get a legal divorce, but, Edna refused his request.
+Just over a year later, on June 25, 1889, an entirely different story emerged.
+An article titled “Edna Bruton’s Death” portrayed Edna as the temptress who, after knowing George Farnsworth only briefly, “set to work to make him drunk while she remained sober.”
+While he was in a state of complete drunkenness, Edna convinced George to legally marry her.
+Late that night, she took him to the home of notary Lee D. Craig so that a legal marriage could take place.
+After the ceremony, Edna took Farnsworth as her last name.
+George moved in with her.
+After about a week, he tried to obtain a legal divorce, but Edna refused.
 George went north, with Edna close behind.

-Lastly, both the San Francisco Chronicle and the Tacoma Daily Ledger reported that Edna left a boarding school in California to elope with George to Victoria.
-Once in Victoria, George ā€œdeserted her.ā€ The San Francisco Chronicle claimed that after she was abandoned, Edna ā€œdrifted into the life she had been leading.ā€
+A third version appeared in both the San Francisco Chronicle and the Tacoma Daily Ledger.
+These accounts reported that Edna left a boarding school in California to elope with George to Victoria.
+Once in Victoria, George “deserted her.”
+The San Francisco Chronicle claimed that, after being abandoned, Edna “drifted into the life she had been leading.”

-Della Wentworth was an important figure in Edna’s life.
-Most newspaper accounts made no mention of the relationship between Edna and Della (Dollie) Wentworth.
-Linda Eversole described Della in her book, Victoria Unbuttoned, as an ā€˜inmate’ at a brothel run by Marie Gordon in Springfield, Illinois before she was recruited to work in San Francisco.
-Edna joined Della when she resided at a saloon/brothel at 108 Geary Street in San Francisco.
-The Oregonian described Della as ā€œone of the demi-monde, who claims to be the dead girls half-sister.ā€ The Vancouver Daily World recorded Dollie as having been Edna’s sister.
+Della Wentworth was an important figure in Edna’s life, although most newspaper accounts made no mention of their relationship.
+Linda Eversole described Della, also known as Dollie Wentworth, in her book Victoria Unbuttoned as an “inmate” at a brothel run by Marie Gordon in Springfield, Illinois, before Della was recruited to work in San Francisco.
+Edna joined Della while Della was living at a saloon/brothel at 108 Geary Street in San Francisco.
+The Oregonian described Della as “one of the demi-monde, who claims to be the dead girl’s half-sister.”
+The Vancouver Daily World recorded Dollie as Edna’s sister.

-A Coroner’s Inquest was held the next day.
-Both doctors, John, Thomas, the police officer, Della and two of the women who lived at #14 Broughton Street testified.
-According to the Victoria Daily Colonist: ā€œā€¦after a few moments consideration of the evidence offered, the foreman of the jury announced as their verdict: “the deceased came to her death by her own hand, by shooting herself with a revolver.ā€
+A coroner’s inquest was held the next day.
+Both doctors, John, Thomas, the police officer, Della, and two of the women who lived at #14 Broughton Street testified.
+According to the Victoria Daily Colonist, “…after a few moments’ consideration of the evidence offered, the foreman of the jury announced as their verdict: ‘the deceased came to her death by her own hand, by shooting herself with a revolver.’”

-Speculation about the motivation for Edna’s death included that Edna suffered from a bout of temporary insanity, jealousy, consumption, or self loathing at not being able to become a ā€˜respectable’ woman.
+Speculation about the motivation for Edna’s death included temporary insanity, jealousy, consumption, and despair over not being able to become a “respectable” woman.

 Edna’s funeral took place on June 25, 1889.
 Rev. J.E.
-Starr, a Methodist minister, conducted the services both at #14 Broughton Street and also at Ross Bay Cemetery.
-According to the Victoria Daily Times, the room was full of ā€œan unusual number of beautiful and costly floral offeringsā€ and the coffin was made from polished oak with silver mountings.
-The service at #14 Broughton Street began at 11 am with two Christian ladies, two or three men and the women of the establishment in attendance.
-Rev. Starr read two short passages of Scripture, recited a few prayers, and made a short address in which he asked; ā€œin the face of these divine words, how shall we condemn this dead girl?
-Shall we not rather pity her?ā€
+Starr, a Methodist minister, conducted services both at #14 Broughton Street and at Ross Bay Cemetery.
+According to the Victoria Daily Times, the room was filled with “an unusual number of beautiful and costly floral offerings,” and the coffin was made of polished oak with silver mountings.
+The service at #14 Broughton Street began at 11 a.m., attended by two Christian ladies, two or three men, and the women of the establishment.
+Rev. Starr read two short passages of Scripture, recited a few prayers, and gave a short address in which he asked, “in the face of these divine words, how shall we condemn this dead girl?
+Shall we not rather pity her?”

-According to the June 26, 1889 edition of the Victoria Daily Colonist: ā€œThe magnificent casket which enclosed the body of the poor unfortunate was covered with a wreath of flowers, while the treasures of the hot-house made fragrant the death room.ā€ At Ross Bay Cemetery Rev. Starr was joined by ā€œcompanions of the dead girl and a few sympathizing strangers.ā€ Edna was buried in an unmarked grave in what was then a stranger/suicide plot.
-The location of Edna’s plot is now considered part of the Methodist Section.
+According to the June 26, 1889, edition of the Victoria Daily Colonist: “The magnificent casket which enclosed the body of the poor unfortunate was covered with a wreath of flowers, while the treasures of the hot-house made fragrant the death room.”
+At Ross Bay Cemetery, Rev. Starr was joined by “companions of the dead girl and a few sympathizing strangers.”
+Edna was buried in an unmarked grave in what was then a stranger/suicide plot.
+Today, the location of Edna’s plot is considered part of the Methodist Section.

 According to the undertaker’s records, John Croft paid $224.50 for Edna’s funeral.
 Most funerals at that time cost well under $100.00.
-Only the former premier Hon John Robson had a more expensive funeral at $264.00.
+Only the former premier, Hon.
+John Robson, had a more expensive funeral, at $264.00.
 In Edna’s day, most burial robes cost around $6.
 However, Edna was buried in a silk burial robe that cost $25.00.
-At $24.00 even Marion Dunsmuir Houghton, the daughter of one of the richest families in B.C. was buried in a slightly less expensive robe.
+At $24.00, even Marion Dunsmuir Houghton, the daughter of one of the richest families in B.C., was buried in a slightly less expensive robe.

-At some point Edna’s grave was marked with a distinctive polished red granite stone bearing a cross and the words:
+At some point, Edna’s grave was marked with a distinctive polished red granite stone bearing a cross and the words:

 In Loving Memory